tomek2150/Blake2bCudaMiner/README.md

 > all previous versions before v1.3.2 had a serious bug, please upgrade to the newest version!!!

 > [!NOTE]
 > There are no hidden fees programmed into the code.
 What you mine belongs to you.
-I spent several days coding this miner, so I would appreciate a donation if you use it :-)
+I spent several days coding this miner.
+I would appreciate a donation if you get some rewards with it :-)
 > the power is with us bitcoiners ;-)
 >
 > bc1qq39udmr430qft85r0hvngcuchzc2xujuym0w67 (sha256 chain)